d-language-server/dls/README.md

 |`dfmtTemplateConstraintStyle`       |`"conditionalNewlineIndent"` or `"conditionalNewline"` or `"alwaysNewline"` or `"alwaysNewlineIndent"`|`"conditionalNewlineIndent"`|
 |`dfmtSingleTemplateConstraintIndent`|`boolean`                               |`false`      |

-## The `find` subpackage and the update system
+## The `bootstrap` subpackage and the update system

 In order to simplify the process of updating DLS, an update system is implemented.
-However, the extension will need to locate a first version of DLS; this is where `dls:find` comes in.
+However, the extension will need to locate a first version of DLS; this is where `dls:bootstrap` comes in.
 The steps are:
 - `dub fetch dls` will fetch the latest version of DLS
-- `dub run --quiet dls:find` will output the directory to its parent DLS package
+- `dub run --quiet dls:bootstrap` will output the path to a symlink pointing to the latest DLS executable
-- `dub build --build=release` launched in the just acquired DLS directory will build DLS (notifying the user before and after the build might be a good idea, as it can take several minutes)
-- The `dls` executable will now be right under the same directory

-__IMPORTANT__: when building DLS on Windows, `--arch=x86_mscoff` must be added to the arguments for the build to succeed.

-After this, the Language Client has to listen to the `dls/updatedPath` notification.
-This notification, sent by the server after every update, will be the path to the new DLS executable.
-Otherwise nothing specific is required on the client's part regarding updates: the server will send notifications to the user when an update is available, and build its next version in parallel to responding to requests.
+Nothing specific is required on the client's part regarding updates: the server will send notifications to the user when an update is available, and build its next version (in parallel to responding to requests).

 ## Caveats